relevance/diametric/README.md

 set true to the third option, `resolve`.

 When resolve option is set to true, the query result will be an Array of entity instances.
-You should be careful to set this option to true.
+You should be careful when setting this option to true.
 When it is true, Diametric tries to create instances recursively following associations.
-If friends or friends of friends includs self, you'll likely to get StackOverflowError.
+If friends or friends of friends includes self, you'll likely to get StackOverflowError.

-To resolve entity from a dbid, use Entity's reify method.
+To resolve an entity from a dbid, use Entity's reify method.
 The reify method creates an instance from the dbid.

 The second option, `db_or_conn` is to specify the database state at some time in the past.